-Cooden Beach is a course that if and hopefully when i retire (before i'm 40) that when and hopefully i have a few quid under my belt that i would quite happy settle down and play this club weekin and weekout.
+Cooden Beach GC is a course that if, and hopefully when I retire (before I'm 40) and when I have a few quid under my belt, that I would quite happy to settle down and play this club week in and week out.

 Course in great condition

-a super friendly club every one made us very welcome.
+A super friendly club every one made us very welcome.

-Being very close to the sea if you happen to catch the course on a windy day it will play havoc with your scoring, but on a nice sunny wind free day there is no better links course to go and play
+Being very close to the sea if you happen to catch the course on a windy day it will play havoc with your scoring, but on a nice sunny wind free day there is no better links course to go and play.